w24729695/RHK-SM4/README.md

 stmpy has its own function that uses this package to port all of the sm4 data into the same format stmpy uses

 It is highly recommended to use nbstripout https://github.com/kynan/nbstripout if contributing to this repo.
-Install as descripbed and then run `nbstripout --install` in terminal in the repository directory
+Install as described and then run `nbstripout --install` in terminal in the repository directory

 ## To install